China activist Chen's relatives describe beatings

 Two government-appointed lawyers have been assigned to him instead, police told one of the lawyers, Mr Ding Xikui.

-"According to Chinese law, every suspect can only be represented by two lawyers,'' said Mr Ding. ''So we have no way of intervening now.'''Pattern' of abuse
+"According to Chinese law, every suspect can only be represented by two lawyers,'' said Mr Ding. ''So we have no way of intervening now.''

 On Tuesday Chen Guangcheng accused local authorities of ''a pattern'' of abuse against his relatives in a telephone call to a US congressional committee.